indika/blog/_posts/2014-01-11-cooking-with-chef.md

-So use this key to encrypt the data bag.
+Use this key to encrypt the data bag.

 {% highlight bash %}